-In order to use a non-Japanese mobile phone in Japan, it has to be compatible with Japanese mobile phone networks (3G UMTS 2100 MHz or 3G CDMA2000 800 MHz).
+To use a non-Japanese mobile phone in Japan, it has to be compatible with Japanese mobile phone networks (3G UMTS 2100 MHz or 3G CDMA2000 800 MHz).
 Such sets can be used via international roaming (although roaming fees might amount to astronomic levels!) or via wireless networks (WiFi) permitting internet telephony (VoIP) through services like Skype.

 Another alternative is to acquire a rental or prepaid SIM card from a Japanese carrier or to rent a phone plus SIM card.
-SIM cards and rental phones can be acquired at Narita Airport, Haneda International Airport, and Kansai International Airport or through rental phone companies, who will mail the set and the SIM card to your hotel or your residence.
+SIM cards and rental phones can be purchased at Narita Airport, Haneda International Airport, and Kansai International Airport or through rental phone companies, who will mail the set and the SIM card to your hotel or your residence.

-The three major mobile phone operators in Japan are NTTdocomo, SoftBank, and au/KDDI.
+The three major mobile phone operators in Japan are NTTdocomo, SoftBank, and AU/KDDI.
 As of 2011, all of them offer 3G models, such as the iPhone, but only SoftBank has a 3G/UMTS SIM card-based prepaid service.
 You can find more information on providers and rates below.

 Japan Travel SIM

 Internet Initiative Japan Inc. (IIJ), an Internet access and comprehensive network solutions provider, announced on Sept.
-30, 2014, that it will offer a package featuring a prepaid SIM card with 2 gigabytes of high-speed data volume for foreign visitors to Japan.
+30, 2014, that it would offer a package featuring a prepaid SIM card with 2 gigabytes of high-speed data volume for foreign visitors to Japan.
 The Japan Travel SIM powered by IIJmio went on sale on Oct.
 2, 2014.
 Customers can start this mobile data service by inserting a SIM card into an unlocked SIM device and configuring it.